saisrikar8/algorithms/README.md

 ### Main.java

 This is the main code that is run as it is under `class Main` and the `main()` method.
 Aside from the `breadthFirstSearch()` method and the `findValueInTree()` method, there is also a `getRandomNumber()` method that uses the `Math.random()` method to generate a random number for testing purposes.
 The purpose of the `main()` method is to acquire multiple values to insert into the tree being inputted into the `findValueInTree()` method.
 This method then uses the `breadthFirstSearch()` method to recurse through the tree.
-In the `breadthFirstSearch()` method, the there is a for loop, that traverses through the `ArrayList<TreeNode>` that stores the neighbor of the root of the tree given.
+In the `breadthFirstSearch()` method, there is a for loop that traverses through the `ArrayList<TreeNode>` of the given root `TreeNode`.
 If any of the values of the neighbors match the target value, the method will return the reference to the matched node.
 If a neighbor does not match the given target value, the method will call itself and the value of the parameter `TreeNode root` will change to the neighbor.
+Every time the `breadthFirstSearch()` method visits a node, it will store it in an object `queue` of type `Queue<TreeNode>`.
+If the neighbors of a node has already been visited, the node will be ignored a it is already known that it is not a node with the target value.
+If a node with the target value cannot be found, the method will return `null`.
+Once the method is over, the queue will be cleared, so the method `findValueInTree()` can be called multiple times.

 ```java
 import java.util.ArrayList;